Fighting Australia’s campus kangaroo courts.

 The NSW Bureau of Crime Statistics has shown universities are 100 times safer for young women than the rest of the community.

-Since 2018, Bettina has been speaking to student groups at universities across Australia, seeking to promote honest discussion about this issue and expose the reasons why activists are promoting such untruths about student safety.
+In 2018 –19 Bettina toured the country, speaking to student groups at universities across Australia, seeking to promote honest discussion about this issue and expose the reasons why activists are promoting such untruths about student safety.

 Her first campus talk took place at La Trobe University in September 2018, after initially being banned by university administrators who claimed it clashed with the values of the university.
 After some negotiation, the university revised their decision and event went ahead, despite noisy protesters doing their best to drown out Bettina’s talk.

-Riot squad needed to control protesters at Sydney University
+Riot squad called in at Sydney University

 At her second talk, at the University of Sydney, demonstrators took things to a different level.
 The student group which sponsored her talk were required to pay nearly $500 for security guards to obtain a venue and then these guards were overwhelmed by unruly protesters who blocked the corridor leading to the venue preventing most of the audience from attending the event.
 Members of the audience were threatened, physically jostled, some even flung against walls by the aggressive crowd prior to the riot squad being called in by security to control the protesters before Bettina’s talk could go ahead.